openassistant/oa-core/README.rst

 Installation:
 =============

 `Dependencies`:
   Python: (May be any version 2.* or 3.* branch.)

+`For all systems`:
-For all systems: ``pip install keyboard sounddevice playsound requests pyttsx3 pocketsphinx psutil feedparser python-forecastio numpy``
+ ``pip install keyboard sounddevice playsound requests pyttsx3 pocketsphinx psutil feedparser python-forecastio numpy``

 `Windows` (recommended : Python 2.7 or 3.5):